 I was very tired when I arrived home and was looking forward to a nap.
 I had a sleep, not a nap.
 Can you call it a nap if you sleep for nearly three hours?

-I went into the city yesterday to finally replace my leaking, falling apart converse and typically had issues finding my size in four shops but fifth time lucky I took my new sketchers and headed off to meet my friend Will.
+I went into the city yesterday to finally replace my leaking, falling apart converse and typically had issues finding my size in four shops but fifth time lucky I bought my new sketchers.

 I am now on holidays and have a week off school and am happy to be golfing the next three days.
 I have enjoyed my volunteer stint however it hasn’t really been great for my spanish.
 My spanish has improved however my next volunteer stint I will return to construction work like I did in Costa Rica as I prefer working with my hands than trying to get a bunch of teenagers to talk.